-- 360 Systems' MAXX-2400HDTM server contains hard disk drives and other fragile electronic and mechanical devices.
+- 360 Systems' MAXX-2420-EXTM server contains hard disk drives and other fragile electronic and mechanical devices.
 While designed to be very reliable, it is still vulnerable to shock.
 Handle with care, and exercise caution not to drop or bump the server as damage to internal components may result.
 Always turn off power before moving the server. - Do not obstruct air vents.
 Maintain an ambient temperature below 30°C (86°F). - Clean only with a soft cloth dampened with water.
 Do not spray cleaners or solvents directly on the product.

-A CAUTION:
+CAUTION:

 Replace the motherboard battery only with the same, or equivalent battery type.
+Danger of explosion if battery is incorrectly replaced.
+Replace only with the same or equivalent type recommended by the equipment manufacturer.
+Discard used batteries according to manufacturer's instructions.
 Follow all local laws regarding the disposal of BR and CR Lithium batteries.
 Batteries should be fully discharged prior to disposal.

-A CAUTION:
+CAUTION: